Jebet812/Kubernetes/Readme.md

 Used to manage the worker nodes.
 * **Worker Nodes** simple server on a virtual or physical machine.

-### Kubectl
- It is the Kubernetes' CLI.
-It communicates with the control plane either decratively or imperatively.

 ### Pod
 This is the smallest unit in Kubernetes. <br>
 It is an abstraction over container. <br>